kobrak1/fullstack-open-submissions/part11/exercise1.md

 1) Some common steps in a CI setup include linting, testing, and building.
 What are the specific tools for taking care of these steps in the ecosystem of the language you picked?
-1) Some common steps in a CI setup include linting, testing, and building.
-What are the specific tools for taking care of these steps in the ecosystem of the language you picked?

----
 ---

 In a JavaScript/TypeScript ecosystem (assuming that's the language you're working with), typical steps in a CI setup like **linting, testing, and building** can be handled by various specialized tools.
 Here's a breakdown of common tools used for each task: